-For more than twenty years, Calloway’s Court Club has been providing its members with top notch facilities.
-Members of the Baton Rouge area health club work out on the modern, regularly updated equipment, and swim and relax in the nice pool area.
+For more than twenty five years, Calloway’s Health and Fitness has been providing its members with top notch facilities.
+Members of the Baton Rouge area health club work out on the modern, regularly updated equipment, and swim and relax in the pool area.
 Not long ago, however, a nearby highway construction project threatened the business that owner Donnie Calloway has worked so hard to grow and maintain.
+Ultimately a suit was filed to protect his rights.

 Loud, obnoxious pile driving right by the outdoor pool caused cracks to the pool decking, and roof leaks, among other damages.
 Members could not use the pool in peace.
 Here’s a video of the pile driving: